I hate trooping off in a gang.

 I understand that for physicists, this discovery completes and substantiates the “Standard Model,” by which they currently explain the workings of the universe.
 I understand, too, that physicists reject the “God” nomenclature for endowing the physics with religious meaning.
 Scientists believe that humans, as their highest calling, are seekers of knowledge.
 But humans are something else, even more originally and ultimately than such seekers.
 They are, just so, endowers of meaning.

 Gather up all the facts.
 Arrange them however reason may dictate.
 There will remain the arrangement itself still to be made sense of, in which to find meaning.
 The text of the universe is not simply words on a page, chapter and verse.
 Or only, that is, perhaps, if you are Clarence Thomas or a certain kind of scientist.
-There is, among all the words a kind of field, like molasses, is the description the physicists have offered of the Higgs boson, catching the particles that move through it and providing - imbuing, might we say? – their matter with mass.
+There is, among all the words a kind of field, like molasses, in the description the physicists have offered of the Higgs boson, catching the particles that move through it and providing – imbuing, might we say? – their matter with mass.
 That invisible field amid the words, surrounding and connecting them, is meaning, there all along, but only real when we see it – like a flashing occurrence of 125 electron volts, the weight of the Higss – delivering its own kind of mass to our lives, to existence.
 The universe of facts – our descriptions of reality – are like the words of that universal text.
 There is still the meaning to made of them.

 So while the Higgs boson gives the mass to matter, from whence, however soupy and chaotic, the matter?
 Read, then, the story, as I told it over two years ago, of the neutral B-meson, my own designated, if I may imbue so bold, “God” particle.